jbschooley/schealthatlaslandingpage/README.md

 schealthatlaslandingpage
 ========================

 The landing page for the SC Health Atlas project.
-See at schealthatlas.org and at github.com/jlegrone/schealthatlas
+See at <a href="schealthatlas.org">schealthatlas.org</a> and at <a href="github.com/jlegrone/schealthatlas">github.com/jlegrone/schealthatlas</a>.